 The SchoolCounseling@Denver program is housed within the Department of Counseling Psychology (CP) in the Morgridge College of Education (MCE).
 In this program, students develop basic individual, group, and career counseling skills.
 They also receive extensive training in basic counseling skills and receive on-site supervision at their practicum and internship settings.
 Please see the appropriate sections regarding the required courses later in this document.
-The 72-quarter hour online Master of Arts degree in School Counseling allows students to apply for licensure as a school counselor in Colorado (through the Colorado Department of Education [CDE]) and various other states.
+The 90-quarter hour online Master of Arts degree in School Counseling allows students to apply for licensure as a school counselor in Colorado (through the Colorado Department of Education [CDE]) and various other states.
 Licensing requirements vary from state to state.
 Check with the licensing board for the state you are interested in.
 Some states may require specific classes or degrees for licensure that are not required for Colorado.
-More guidance can be found in the Licensing & Certification section later in the Handbook.
+Additionally, this Program may provide the educational experience required for additional licenses and/or certifications in your state, beyond that school counselor credential (e.g., professional counselor).
+Further guidance can be found in the Licensing & Certification section later in the Handbook.